renadr/SimpleWeather/README.md

 SimpleWeather is an application made for Android and iOS.
 It allows you to see the weather over the next three days with with essential information :
 - Temperature (average, high and low)
 - Weather (sun, rain, snow, etc.)

+The application is only available in french.
+The english language is coming soon... :smiley: :uk:

  ## Credit